Best Tents for First-Time Campers

 This can often be overlooked, but how you plan on arriving at your camping destination will be an influencing factor.

 Do you plan on driving or are you being dropped off via car?
 If this is the case, you can most likely afford to take a larger tent.
-If you’re traveling via public transportation, something smaller may be more suitable such as a weekend tent due to the limitation of shared space.
+If you’re travelling via public transportation, something smaller may be more suitable such as a weekend tent due to the limitation of shared space.
 If you’re already close to your camping destination and you’re starting on foot, the most important factor to consider is portability.
 Making sure your tent is lightweight will be beneficial.

 Types of tents to consider